Policies & FREQUENTLY ASKED QUESTIONS

 If you think you are coming down with a cold, stomach bug, have the flu, a contagious infection of the skin or other, or have a fever, you will need to reschedule your appointment.
 It is not beneficial to receive a massage at this time and the massage can worsen symptoms.
 You would also be risking spreading illness or infection to your therapist and other clients.
 Please be considerate of others and yourself, if you think you may be coming down with an illness, call to reschedule your appointment.
-If you have an acute injury, within the last 24 to 48 hours, you will also need to reschedule.

 How Do I Know if Massage is Safe for Me?

 There are some conditions that may contraindicate (make inadvisable) massage therapy or certain modalities or techniques of massage and bodywork.
 For example, certain heart conditions, pregnancy with any complications, recent surgery, osteoporosis, deep vein thrombosis (blood clots), uncontrolled high blood pressure, may make massage therapy inadvisable.
 These are just some examples.
 When in doubt, check with your physician or massage therapist.
 In some cases, we may require written permission from your doctor to receive massage.